Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Detailed Experimental Results

 For VQA tasks, instead of framing it as a multi-answer classification problem \citet{10.1007/978-3-030-58577-8_7, li2020oscar}, BLIP takes a different approach by formulating it as an answer generation task \citep{li2021align, li2022blip}.
 This formulation allows for open-ended VQA, where the model generates answers rather than selecting from a predefined set of options, which is consistent with the task used in \citet{li2022blip} and \citet{li2021align}.
-As depicted in Figure \ref{fig:blip_vqa}, during the finetuning process, an image-question pair is encoded into multimodal embeddings, which are then fed into an answer decoder.
-The VQA model is fine-tuned using the language modeling (LM) loss, with ground-truth answers serving as targets, following the methodology outlined in the original paper.
+As depicted in Figure \ref{fig:clip-pretraining-blip_vqa}, during the training process, an image-question pair is encoded into multimodal embeddings, which are then fed into an answer decoder.
+We use contrastive loss on the question-answer and image pairs to train private representation and then without further finetuning, we evaluate our results using the exact-match accuracy metric.

+The goal of the experiment in this section is to demonstrate that adding DP noise does not significantly impact the accuracy of the results, compared to the non-private method, when all other parameters are held constant.
+The objective is not to train the model to compete with non-private state-of-the-art results, but rather to showcase that our approach achieves a comparable level of accuracy without compromising privacy.
+We note that BLIP can achieve state-of-the-art results on VQA with a much higher accuracy rate of $78.25 \%$ \citep{li2022blip}.
+However, in our study, we deliberately refrain from extensive parameter optimization and instead focus on providing a baseline analysis.
+As a result, we report lower accuracy results compared to the fine-tuned BLIP approach.
+From Table \ref{tab:blipperformance}, we can see that our model maintains utility even as privacy measures are increased, suggesting its resilience to noise.